Uzbekistan trip adviser Uzbekistan trip adviser Uzbekistan trip adviser

 Mountaineering, hiking, rock-climbing and skiing

 Uzbekistan Mountains are an attractive place for those who love active forms of tourism such as mountaineering and rock climbing.
 Most well known for its ease of access from Tashkent is a highland Chimgan located in the mountain massive of dominant Greater Chimgan peak (3,309 m) of the Chatkal range at an altitude of 1,620 m.
-This place serves as a commencement for many routes of hiking, climbing, horseback riding, mountain skiing and hang-gliding.
+This place serves as a commencement for many routes of hiking, climbing, horseback riding, mountain skiing and para-gliding.

 Chimgan: Snow Conditions & Ski Report Chimgan: Snow Conditions & Ski Report Chimgan: Snow Conditions & Ski Report